narmeshnigam/omvix/readme_files/readme_smart_switches.md

 ### 🔹 Section 1: Hero Banner

 - **H1**: “Redefine the Way You Control Your Home”
-- **Subheading**: “Switch to elegance, intelligence, and control—with Omvix’s smart switch systems.”
+- **Subheading**: “Switch to elegance, intelligence, and control—with iSwift’s smart switch systems.”
 - **CTA**: “See Smart Panel Options” → scroll to features
 - **Visual Prompt**: Smart panel on dark wall in ambient-lit luxury living room